 Seeking Reintroduction Help

 Ideally the reintroduction phase should be completed with the guidance of a FODMAP trained dietitian.
 This is so they can tailor the challenges to suit your eating habits and choose portion sizes that are less daunting and more realistic for your body.
 If you don’t have access to a FODMAP trained dietitian then you might find our reintroduction phase article useful.
-You can also access expert support through our online FODMAP challenge course and through our dietitian-led classes in our FODMAP Wellness Club.
+You can also access expert support through our online FODMAP challenge course and through our dietitian-led classes in our FODMAP Made Easy programme.

 Anxiety Reducing Tips

 It is likely that at some point during your FODMAP re-challenge tests you will experience symptoms.
 Getting prepared by creating a FODMAP emergency kit can help reduce your anxiety and manage your symptoms.
 I like to keep these products handy:

 - Peppermint oil capsules or peppermint tea to help reduce bowel spasms (cramps)